-Our world languages education program develops students' linguistic skills in either French or Spanish and readies them to apply for Rhode Island teacher certification in grades K-12.
+Our bachelor's degree in world languages education develops students' linguistic skills in either French or Spanish and readies them to apply for Rhode Island teacher certification in grades K-12.
 Our majors master a modern language and gain the expertise to confidently move from being students in the classroom to teachers who will make a difference.

 Our education courses build a strong foundation in teaching and learning based on current theory and best practices.
 Concurrent with their coursework, students spend significant time in field placements during their second, third and fourth years.
 As a result, our majors are prepared to effectively engage diverse students in a variety of school contexts.

 Coursework in French or Spanish covers all aspects of the language, from spoken discourse to written composition, with a focus on the development of target language grammar and expressions.
 Students also explore culture and civilization by examining literature, films and other cultural products within their social, historical and cultural contexts.
 Moreover, courses in linguistics, second language acquisition and language teaching methodology round out students' preparation to become successful language educators in today's schools.

 Our graduates possess the oral and written communication skills needed for success, along with the flexibility to adapt to cultural differences in an ever-changing world.